 The quality of life was improving, as well.
 The broad Kupat Cholim health network was partially responsible.
 So was Hadassah, the Women’s Zionist Organization of America.
-Founded in 1912 by an American Jewess, Henrietta Szold, Hadassah’s dedicated mass membership by 1930 had established in Palestine four hospitals; a nurse’s training school; 50 clinics, laboratories, and pharmacies; and an excellent maternity and child hygiene service in most of the cities and in a number of the larger villages.
+Founded in 1912 by an American Jewish woman, Henrietta Szold, Hadassah’s dedicated mass membership by 1930 had established in Palestine four hospitals; a nurse’s training school; 50 clinics, laboratories, and pharmacies; and an excellent maternity and child hygiene service in most of the cities and in a number of the larger villages.
 The Women’s International Zionist Organization (WIZO) maintained three infant welfare centers in Tel Aviv.

 It was as a result, then, of expanding medical care, of systematic Jewish efforts to drain marshes and swamps, to provide a reasonable diet and living standard for the Yishuv altogether, that marked reduction was achieved in the incidence of tuberculosis, malaria, trachoma, and typhoid, the historic scourges of the region.
 The Jewish mortality rate fell from 12.6 per thousand in 1924 to 9.6 per thousand in 1930; Jewish infant mortality dropped from 105 per thousand in 1924 to 69 per thousand in 1930.
 Progress in education was not less impressive.
 In the early years of the mandate, the Va’ad Le’umi [an executive committee of 36 men and women drawn from the 314-member National Assembly, the elected Jewish governmental body in the Yishuv] instituted compulsory school attendance on the elementary level.
-By 1930, 28,000 children were attending Jewish schools.
+By 1930, there were 28,000 children attending Jewish schools.